-RiskPool provides public liability and professional indemnity insurance for its members.
-The Council is a member of RiskPool.
-The Trust Deed of RiskPool provides that, if there is shortfall (whereby claims exceed contributions of members and reinsurance recoveries) in any Fund year, then the Board may make a call on members for that fund year.
 The Council received a notice during July 2012 for a call for additional contributions in respect of the 2002/2003 and 2003/2004 Fund years as those funds are exhibiting deficits due to the "leaky building" issue.
 This notice also highlighted that it is possible that further calls could be made in the future.
 A liability will be recognised for the future calls when there is more certainty over the amount of the calls.

 Council is aware of two claims brought against Council.
 The first claim relates to an Environment Court ruling against Council with orders made.
-Council's maximum exposure to this second claim is approximately \$850,000, of which \$383,044 has already been paid.
+Council's maximum exposure to this claim is approximately \$850,000, of which \$383,044 has already been paid.
 Further proceedings were initiated in the Nelson High Court in April 2014.

 The second claim relates to the sinking of a yacht and its valuation.
+An amended claim was served on Council in April 2016.
 It is too early to estimate the outcome and effect on Council.
 Council is covered by insurance with an excess of \$5,000.

 Council is required to undertake seismic assessments of its buildings under its Earthquake Prone Buildings Policy prepared under the Building Act 2004.
 These assessments are in two parts, firstly Initial Evaluation Procedures (IEPs) are made and if the results show that a building may be earthquake prone, then a further Detailed Engineering Assessment (DEA) is made.
 The assessments undertaken to date only cover some of the Council's community buildings.
 There are a number of other buildings where initial or detailed assessments have yet to be completed.
 The Golden Bay Service Centre has been vacated as it is considered unsafe and the value of the building has been written down to \$Nil.
 The design for the strengthening and refurbishment of the Golden Bay Service Centre has commenced.
-Decisions have been made as part of the Long Term Plan 2015-2025 process as to whether to strengthen any buildings or whether any buildings under standard will be demolished if necessary.
-Currently five buildings have been assessed as high priorities for upgrade and were incorporated into capital works budgets for 2015/2016.
-Instructions have been issued to undertake IEP's for 14 further community buildings d) Other Contingent Assets
+Decisions were made as part of the Long Term Plan 2015 - 2025 process as to whether to strengthen any buildings or whether any buildings under standard will be demolished if necessary.
+Currently five buildings have been assessed as high priorities for upgrade (2015: five buildings).
+Instructions have been issued to undertake IEP's for 14 further community buildings